hdurgam15/ETL-Pipeline-for-Healthcare-Interoperability/index.md

 # Introduction

-Modern healthcare organizations manage vast amounts of clinical information—ranging from patient demographics to medical conditions, diagnostic results, and treatment procedures.
+Modern healthcare organizations manage vast amounts of clinical information ranging from patient demographics to medical conditions, diagnostic results, and treatment procedures.
 These data often originate from different systems and formats, creating challenges for interoperability and clinical decision support.

 This project addresses these challenges by developing a streamlined ETL (Extract, Transform, Load) pipeline specifically tailored for healthcare data.
 The goal is to reliably collect information from the OpenEMR FHIR server, standardize it using medical terminology systems, and load enriched records into a Primary Care EHR.
 By ensuring that critical patient information is consistent and readily accessible, the pipeline enhances clinical workflows, supports evidence-based decision-making, and ultimately contributes to improved patient care.